New lifetime teaching licenses proving problematic

 The change created a lifetime educator license, eliminating professional development requirements and replacing the current licensing system used for anyone who is not in their first few years of teaching.
 Because of the way it was written though, teachers not currently in a public school may not be eligible at all to get a license when they go to renew it every five years.

-Department of Public Instruction spokesman Tom McCarthy says the language in the budget specifically says getting a certification for a lifetime license requires the approval of a school district, which means anyone not teaching in a public school likely does not have that available to them.
-“That’s means something…we can’t just ignore the definition of school district in that area,” he says.
+Department of Public Instruction spokesman Tom McCarthy says the language in the budget specifically says getting a certification for a lifetime license requires the approval of a school district.
+“That means something…we can’t just ignore the definition of school district in that area,” he says.

 While it may be a technical error, it could have far reaching implications for thousands of teachers currently licensed by the state who don’t work in a public school district.
 “If you’re in a private school, if you’re an employee of the Department of Public Instruction, if you work for a CESA (Cooperative Educational Service Agency), if you work for the residential schools that we run – the school for the blind, the school for the deaf – you are out of luck,” he says.